onetimesecret/onetimesecret.github.com/_posts/business/2011-12-29-security-and-trust.md

 <p>
 There are a couple of questions that are asked fairly frequently that have to do with usage, security and trust.
-People are rightfully leery of tursting third party services with their sensitive data and want to know what steps we are taking to protect it, and what they can do as well.
+People are rightfully leery of trusting third party services with their sensitive data and want to know what steps we are taking to protect it, and what they can do as well.
 Here are the three most popular questions we get in this area: